Project AWARE Robertson County

 The following classes are open only to those living within Robertson County, or those who serve youth within Robertson County.
 Additional sessions can be arranged for groups of 10 or more.

-No open enrollment dates – Reserved for groups of 10 or more.
-Contact Rebecca Macfarlane to arrange a training for your church group, parenting support group, volunteer group, or any other group of 10 or more.
+For groups of 10 or more, contact Rebecca Macfarlane to arrange a training for your church group, parenting support group, volunteer group, or any other group of caring adults working with young people.
 We will be happy to come train you at a time and place convenient to you!

 For more information on Project AWARE RobCo, please contact Rebecca MacFarlane, Project Coordinator.
 (Email: firstname.lastname@example.org or by phone 615-212-9480)